syseditor/Society/README.md

 # Society
 Society is a [Pocketmine](https://github.com/pmmp/PocketMine-MP "Learn more about Pocketmine") plugin built to deliver servers a working... society; making friends, creating parties and guilds hasn't been easier!

+> [!NOTE]
+> This plugin is under heavy development, most of the implemented features are NOT meant to work.

 ## Features
 * Friends system (under development)
 * Party system (works, needs further attention and work)